 Pursuant to Rule 22e-4 under the 1940 Act (the "Liquidity Rule"), each Portfolio may not acquire any "illiquid investment" if, immediately after the acquisition, the Portfolio would have invested more than 15% of its net assets in illiquid investments that are assets.
 For these purposes, each of the VA Short-Term Fixed Portfolio and VA Global Bond Portfolio may invest in commercial paper that is exempt from the registration requirements of the Securities Act of 1933 (the "1933 Act"), subject to the requirements regarding credit ratings stated in the prospectus under "Description of Investments-Fixed Income Portfolios and Fixed Income Underlying Funds."
 Although the commercial paper securities are not registered, they will not be subject to the 15% limitation on illiquid investments.
 Illiquid investments are investments that a Portfolio reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment, as determined pursuant to the Fund's liquidity risk management program (the "Liquidity Program").
-As required by the Liquidity Rule, the Fund has implemented the Liquidity Program, and the Board, including a majority of the disinterested Directors, has appointed a liquidity risk management program administrator (the "Liquidity Program Administrator") to administer such program.
-The Liquidity Program Administrator's responsibilities include, among others, determining the liquidity classification of each Portfolio's investments and monitoring compliance with the 15% limit on illiquid investments.
+As required by the Liquidity Rule, the Fund has implemented the initial portions of the Liquidity Program, and the Board, including a majority of the disinterested Directors, has appointed a liquidity risk management program administrator (the "Liquidity Program Administrator") to administer such program.
+The Liquidity Program Administrator is responsible for determining the liquidity classification of each Portfolio's investments and monitoring compliance with the 15% limit on illiquid investments.
+The implementation of the remaining portions of the Liquidity Program will take effect on or before June 1, 2019.